Alex Diab: 2020–21

 In February 2020, he competed at the 2020 Winter Cup, where he posted a score of 14.600 on still rings in the preliminary round, and scored a 14.850 to finish with a two-day total of 29.450 to win gold in the event.
 He also competed in floor exercise, vault, and horizontal bar, placing within the top 20 on each apparatus.

 In February 2021, he competed at the 2021 Winter Cup, where he won gold on still rings.
 In June 2021, he competed at the 2021 U.S. National Gymnastics Championships, where he won gold on still rings with a score of 14.950.
 As a result, he qualified to compete at the Olympic trials and was named to the United States men's national gymnastics team.
 At the Olympic trials, he posted scores of 14.500 and 14.900 (29.400) and finished in first on still rings.
 He was subsequently named an alternate for Team USA at the 2020 Summer Olympics.

+EVO

+In mid-2021, Diab, United States Olympic Training Center teammate Shane Wiskus, and coach Syque Caesar were recruited to join EVO Gymnastics by Kevin Mazeika.
+Diab has said the agreement has resulted in him pursuing gymnastics full-time and being financially secure.
+He is training in an attempt to make the 2028 Summer Olympics in Los Angeles.